ddeone51-dev/pango-backend/public/admin/README.md

-# 🎛️ Pango Admin Panel
+# 🎛️ Homie Admin Panel

-**A comprehensive, modern admin dashboard for managing the Pango property rental platform.**
+**A comprehensive, modern admin dashboard for managing the Homie property rental platform.**

 ---